EllaFoxo/Amplify-Probe/README.md

 ### Hardware:
 - Entirely custom toolhead PCB using STM32G0
+- Custom hotend with versions for E3D Revo and standard V6 nozzles
 - Rated to 80C operating temperature
 - Possibility for a “pro” version rated to 110C, with a fancier ADC
 - Fully Open Source Hardware